-- To APPLY, you must create a login.gov account.
-Here's how to create a login.gov account.
+Search for federal jobs and internships.
+To apply, you must create a login.gov account.
+Check out how to create a login.gov account.
 Do this now, so you're ready to submit your resume and application when openings are posted (often for only a few days).
-This is new as of approximately 2019.

 - Getting in to federal government employment can be very competitive.
 Volunteer or get an internship in the federal government as a student to make yourself more competitive later!

-- You must be a U.S. citizen or national to work for the Federal Government, but there are some exceptions.
+- You must be a U.S. citizen or national to work for the Federal Government, but there are some employment exceptions for non-citizens.
 There are opportunities for international students to work with governments through non-profit organizations (such as Friends of the Mississippi River).